Hardhika-debug/Virtual-Assistant/README.md

 ## Virtual-Assistant
-A Virtual Assistant that can help in telling weather cricket scores and other tasks through voice or text input made by Alwin Sebastian, Kumar Sunny, Shashank Singh,  Vaisakh N.P, Tej Akaash, Chandrahas Reddy Gurram.
-This assistant has features like checking the weather,sending mail,whatsapp messages, cricket scores, current news,etc. More features are being developed so stay tuned.
+This Virtual Assistant is designed to perform tasks through voice or text input.
+Its current features include:

+Weather updates: Get real-time weather information.
+Cricket scores: Check the latest cricket match scores.
+Email and WhatsApp messaging: Send emails and WhatsApp messages easily.
+News updates: Stay informed with current news.
 <ul>
 <li>Use the Requirements text file for required module list.
 <li>Run the main_v2.1 file for code execution.